On this site, I will share some of my favorite recipes. Thank you for stopping in.

 - Preheat the oven to 400 degrees.
 Slice the tops off two heads of garlic to expose the inner cloves.
 Drizzle olive oil on top and wrap both heads in aluminum foil.

-- In a bowl, mix the cheeses and corn starch.
+- In a bowl, mix the cheese and cornstarch.
 Toss until the cheese is coated.

 - In a medium-sized pot over low-to-medium heat, add the wine and vinegar.
 Once the contents start simmering, add the cheese mixture one handful at a time and stir continually until it's completely melted.